 The “Discovery” of Sarasota

-Natives only passed through Sarasota since the area was not conducive to permanent settling at the time.
-The seasonal activity displayed by the natives continued until 1539 when Spanish conquistador, Hernando de Soto, sailed into South Tampa.
+The activity displayed by the Native Americans in the area continued until 1539 when Spanish conquistador, Hernando de Soto, sailed into South Tampa.
 Many believe that de Soto called the area Zarasota, which translates to Radiance of Soto (Zara is the Arabic word for Radiance), but many names for the Sarasota area have been recorded throughout history, including Zara Sota, ZaraSota, Sarazota, and Sarasota, to name a few.
 The name Zara Zote also appeared in the early 18th century, but was possibly retained as Sara Sota along the way.
 Sara Sota first appeared on a map in 1839.

 The First Colonization